-URI and UMass are building and operating a new shared HPC environment at the MGHPCC.
+URI and UMass have built and operate a new shared HPC/AI environment at the MGHPCC.
 Researchers have access to this "UNITY" cluster via the InCommon Federation.
 Details of the cluster may be found at the UNITY cluster portal (https://unity.uri.edu).
-The cluster currently offers ~250 nodes with an expectation of significant growth in the near future.
+The cluster currently offers ~500 nodes with 25,000 compute-cores and 1,500 AI graphics processing units (GPUs).
 The nodes include both Intel and AMD multi-core processors and Nvidia GPGPUs for HPC and AI/ML computations.